Devraj4709/fast-med/README.md

-An android application for deliverying medicines at nearby stores
+An android application for delivering medicines at nearby stores.
+When u open the app u will asked to give access for the current loctaion and when u search for the medicine it will show you the minimum distance at which the medicine is available.